SzymczykI/MUZIFY/notes.md

 - If the v-model directive is applied to an input, when the model is changed.
 - After the blur event.
 - After form submission.

+Stateless Authentication
+- the server doesnt actively keep track of whos logged in
+- a token is used to verify the user instead

+Actions
+- available to all components
+- can be asynchronous
+- can commit multiple mutations

+Actions vs Components
+- define logic in components if the changes affect the component or it's children
+- Define logic in actions if the changes affect the store/state